riyapatel2314/AI-assignment/README.md

 # AI-assignment
-predict the salary based CGPA
-we are going to use matplotlib.pyplot library for data visualization.
+predict the salary based on CGPA we are going to use matplotlib.pyplot library for data visualization.